Are you destined to become a radio host? Just before you say no or yes:

 Part of becoming a good radio host is keeping pace with all that’s happening in the radio industry.

 Is radio getting more popular?
-What are the new ways people are listening to your radio?
+What new ways are people listening to radio?

 Join online radio communities, and participate in industrial events.
-You can even connect with the experts, which is easy to do nowadays with social media and email, which are literally at your fingertips.
+You can even connect with the experts by following them on social media.
+Some have personal blogs where they share industry tips, personal experiences, and more.

-6. Learn how to drive - the station’s van & the desk
+6. Learn how to drive - the station’s van & broadcasting desk

 Get acquainted with all the knobs on your broadcasting desk.
 Know each feature of your radio broadcasting software – always RTFM – read the friendly manual.

-Some presenters may skip this, leaving all the fun to the tech-ops.
+Many presenters don't know how everything works.
+They leave all the fun to the tech-ops.
 Even if the different equipment at your studio may overwhelm you, this knowledge will serve you.